BurkeBlaine1999/SoftwareTesting/SoftwareTestingProject.md

 Our Project leader is John Delaney.
 He is responsible for keeping our team on track and within the provided time scale.
 He will also be hosting the daily scrum meetings.

 ### <div align="center"> Menu Team </div>

 <hr>

 *Lauren Smith*
 * Team Leader
 * Responsible for System and integration testing and Unit testing and Performance.
 * Working on System and integration testing and Unit testing.

 <hr>

 *David Burke*
 * Responsible for Batch Testing and Beta Testing.
-* Working on Batch Testing , Beta Testing and User acceptance testing.
+* Working on Batch Testing, Beta Testing and User acceptance testing.

 <hr>

 *Noel Keogh*
 * Responsible for Batch Testing and Beta Testing.
-* Working on Batch Testing , Beta Testing and Unit testing.
+* Working on Batch Testing, Beta Testing and Unit testing.

 <hr>

 *Thomas Quinn*
-* Responsible for Automated Regression Testing and User Acceptance Testing .
+* Responsible for Automated Regression Testing and User Acceptance Testing.
-* Working on User Acceptance Testing , Unit testing and system integration testing.
+* Working on User Acceptance Testing, Unit testing and system integration testing.
 <hr>

 *Eamonn Joyce*
-* Responsible for Performance and Stress Testing .
+* Responsible for Performance and Stress Testing.
-* Working on User Performance and Stress Testing and Unit testing .
+* Working on User Performance and Stress Testing and Unit testing.

 ### <div align="center"> Game Team </div>

 <hr>

 *Aaron Kenny*
 * Team Leader
-* Responsible for Automated Regression Testing and User Acceptance Testing .
+* Responsible for Automated Regression Testing and User Acceptance Testing.
-* Working on User Acceptance Testing , Unit testing and system integration testing.
+* Working on User Acceptance Testing, Unit testing and system integration testing.
 <hr>

 *Ciaran Shortt*
 * Responsible for System and integration testing and Unit testing and Performance.
 * Working on System and integration testing and Unit testing.
 <hr>

 *Arnas Moran*
 * Responsible for Batch Testing and Beta Testing.
-* Working on Batch Testing , Beta Testing and User acceptance testing.
+* Working on Batch Testing, Beta Testing and User acceptance testing.
 <hr>

 *Joe Loughanne*
-* Responsible for Performance and Stress Testing .
+* Responsible for Performance and Stress Testing.
-* Working on User Performance and Stress Testing and Unit testing .
+* Working on User Performance and Stress Testing and Unit testing.
 <hr>

 *Haleigh Greaney*
-* Responsible for System and integration testing and Performance and Stress Testing .
+* Responsible for System and integration testing and Performance and Stress Testing.
-* Working on System and integration testing and Performance , Stress Testing and batch testing .
+* Working on System and integration testing and Performance, Stress Testing and batch testing .